Karuta-City/KC_DyeDocumentation/index.md

 ### FAQs
 <b>The person isn't interested anymore.
 What the heck?</b><br><br>
 Don't worry.
 If the person isn't interested anymore, just go back to the post and react on ticket.
 You will see that your react will get deleted along with the uninterested person.
 The person wouldn't go unscathed though.
-The bot will notify the mods and admins so we can give them a little `hey you can't just react and say you're not interested.` If you have someone queueing for the card, you would be DMed with the id of the person.<br><br>
+The bot will notify the mods and admins so we can give them a little `hey you can't just react and say you're not interested.` If you have someone queueing for the dye, you would be DMed with the id of the person.<br><br>
 <b>I didn't even post the dye.
 Why am I getting these DMs?</b><br><br>
 Don't worry.
 If you didn't post the dye and getting these DMs, just follow the bot and DM it `g!report [dye code] [a brief reason]`.<br>
 For example, if the bot sends you:<br>